 The minor in economics is meant to provide students with the essentials needed to be proficient in the field.
 A total of six courses are required, with some flexibility to allow students to design a minor that best supports their major or career goals.
 Students are required to take at least one of Principles of Economics 1 and 2 as well as at least one of Microeconomic Analysis and Macroeconomic Analysis.
-This leaves students with two intermediate level courses and two advanced level courses to choose from.
+This allows students to choose four intermediate and advanced courses, of which at least two courses are advanced courses.